project-imprimis/libprimis/doc/engine.md

 z-buffer precision, distances beyond about half a kilometer on edge are not generally recommended.

-Cubes in Imprimis, the most basic form of geometry in the game, therefore occupy the octree; instead of vertices in other engines being determined by their 3D vector from the origin, a cube's place in the octal tree determines its location.
+Cubes in Libprimis, the most basic form of geometry in the game, therefore occupy the octree; instead of vertices in other engines being determined by their 3D vector from the origin, a cube's place in the octal tree determines its location.

 ### 2.1.2 Child Nodes